Equal Employment Opportunity

 Benedictine University is an Equal Opportunity Employer.

-It is the University's policy to provide equal employment opportunity to all persons without discrimination on the basis of race, color, religion, sex, national origin, age, disability, handicap, veteran status, marital status, sexual orientation or membership in any other group protected by law.
+Benedictine University does not discriminate in its admissions or educational policies, programs or activities; scholarship and loan programs; athletic and other University administered programs or employment practices on the basis of race, creed, color, national origin, sex, sexual orientation, age, disability, military or veteran status, marital status, citizenship, or any other characteristic protected by applicable law.
+The laws applicable to Benedictine University include constitutional and statutory protections of the University's rights as a religiously sponsored institution.
 This policy of equal employment opportunity applies to all employment and personnel practices including, but not limited to, recruiting, hiring, promotion, training and compensation.

 The University complies with the Americans with Disabilities Act (ADA).
 No applicant or employee may be discriminated against with respect to any employment or benefits decision because of a disability as defined by the law.